Paradoxika/Skeptik/README.markdown

 By providing smaller resolution proofs that are easier and faster to check, Skeptik aims at improving the reliability of these automated deduction tools and at facilitating the exchange of information between them.

+##Usage Instructions##

+You must have [SBT](https://github.com/harrah/xsbt/wiki/Getting-Started-Setup) installed.

+Then, in Skeptik's root directory, simply type:

+  sbt run

+Further instructions will be shown to you.

 ##Stats##

 * [![Build Status](https://buildhive.cloudbees.com/job/Paradoxika/job/Skeptik/badge/icon)](https://buildhive.cloudbees.com/job/Paradoxika/job/Skeptik/)